38 Different Species of Wild Cats

 This medium-sized wild cat is known for its unique cloud-like fur markings, providing excellent camouflage in its forested habitat.

-The Sunda Clouded Leopard has a stocky build with short legs and a long, thick tail that helps with balance as it climbs trees.
+The Sunda Clouded Leopard has a stocky build, short legs, and a long, thick tail that helps it balance as it climbs trees.

 It is an excellent climber and spends significant time in trees, hunting, and resting.